Adobe wants to make every online retailer more analytical

 In its most recent earnings report, Adobe reported record revenue, but CEO Shantanu Narayen admitted he was a bit disappointed with the Experience Cloud results.
 That’s the part of Adobe that includes the Analytics Cloud.
 Today, the company is announcing an update to the analytics product aimed specifically at the lucrative retail/ecommerce market.
 Perhaps it’s not a coincidence.

 Nor is it a coincidence that Adobe took aim at retail for this specialized product.
-It’s one that’s felt the sting of disruption more acutely than perhaps any other sector in recent years, as competition from Amazon in particular has challenged retailers and forced them to find better ways to understand their customers on and offline.
+It’s a sector that’s felt the sting of disruption more acutely than perhaps any other in recent years, as competition from Amazon in particular has challenged retailers and forced them to find better ways to understand their customers on and offline.

 As Nate Smith, senior product marketing manager for Adobe Analytics puts it, “We’ve seen a dramatic shift this year in retail with dozens of bankruptcies and store closings — and it’s due in large part to how digital is disrupting the industry,” he told TechCrunch.

 As successful online retailers get more sophisticated in understanding their customers and delivering a better experience, it results in a corresponding rise in consumer expectations.
 Proper use of analytics can help even the playing field.
-“Analytics plays role in helping the retailer to understand who their customers are, especially who the highest value ones are and how they behave,” Smith explained.
+“Analytics plays a role in helping the retailer to understand who their customers are, especially who the highest value ones are and how they behave,” Smith explained.

 It’s clear that you need to be data-driven, regardless of your business, and this is even more critical in retail, but Smith says those companies that are behind or lack maturity in their analytics approach may feel stuck or overwhelmed by the prospect of playing catch-up.